Fagyi/pacman/README.md

 To build with flags, this is the layout needed:
     ./build-pac.sh <Optional_flags> <device codename>

-For an o3 optimization and Dex optimisations -if you don't understand, best to leave it- for the nexus 5 run:
+For an o3 optimization and Dex optimisations -if you don't understand, best to leave it- for the ZTE Skate run:

     ./build-pac.sh -o3 -d skate